karoldziadkowiec/CustomersDatabase/README.md

 # CustomersDatabase
-The project presents a window application with an interface for customer registration and service, it is a good example of using information technology to improve business processes, especially services.
-The application was created in C#.
+The project presents a simple window application with an interface for customer registration and service, it is a good example of using information technology to improve business processes, especially services.
 Thanks to such an application, the administrator of a service can manage customers in an easier way.

+Technologies used in the project: C#, .NET, MySQL.

+Features of project: adding a customer, editing customer's data, deleting customer, listing customers.

 ![Welcome Page](https://github.com/karoldziadkowiec/CustomersDatabase/blob/master/photos/1.png)